kykc/auvdisk/README.md

 allergic to binary blobs of unknown origin you should probably avoid building the tests.
 But I swear that those are harmless test images without any shady xz-style code injections.

-To run the tests simply run `dotnet run` from the tests project directory or look into xUnit documentation on how to integrate them with your favorite IDE.
+To run the tests simply run `dotnet test` from the tests project directory or look into xUnit documentation on how to integrate them with your favorite IDE.

 ## Used libraries